Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Cubes_Rollups_MaterializedViews.md

 AS SELECT * FROM <my_table_name>;
 ```

-The script above start by creating and naming a materialized view object called "MY_MAT_VIEW", specifies the refresh type as "FAST", which means "incrementally refresh the data", specify today as the start date, and refresh the view everyday.
+The script above start by creating and naming a materialized view object called "MY_MAT_VIEW", specifies the refresh type as "FAST", which means "incrementally refresh the data", specify today as the start date, and refresh the view every day.
 The final statement selects all data from table "my_table_name".

 Here is how you might create a materialized view in PostgreSQL to replicate a table.